Self-similar finite-time blowups with singular profiles of the generalized Constantin-Lax-Majda model: theoretical and numerical investigations: Dynamic rescaling formulation and self-similar blowups of the gCLM model

 \subsubsection{Regular self-similar profiles for $a>0$}

 In the case $a>0$, our numerical simulation indicates that odd-symmetric degenerate initial data (Assumption \ref{ass:odd_sym}) can lead to ordinary self-similar finite-time blowups but with new regular profiles.
-These blowups exhibit similar behavior observed in the previous non-degenerate setting as in \cite{elgindi2020effects,chen2020singularity,lushnikov2021collapse,chen2021finite,huang2024self}, in the sense that the limiting self-similar profiles are regular and smooth in the interior of their support.
-Nevertheless, novelty lies in that these new profiles satisfy the same derivative degeneracy property as the initial data, a feature that has not been discovered and studied in the previous non-degenerate setting.
+These blowups exhibit behavior similar to that observed in the previous non-degenerate setting as in \cite{elgindi2020effects,chen2020singularity,lushnikov2021collapse,chen2021finite,huang2024self}, in the sense that the limiting self-similar profiles are regular and smooth in the interior of their support.
+Nevertheless, the novelty lies in the fact that these new profiles satisfy the same derivative degeneracy property as the initial data, a feature that has not been discovered and studied in the previous non-degenerate setting.

 The behavior of the scaling factor $\gamma$ in this scenario also differs from that in the non-degenerate case.
-Firstly, for each single $a>0$, the value of $\gamma$ not only depends on whether the corresponding profile is non-degenerate or degenerate but also on the vanishing order of the (limit) profile at the origin.
+Firstly, for each fixed $a>0$, the value of $\gamma$ not only depends on whether the corresponding profile is non-degenerate or degenerate but also on the vanishing order of the (limit) profile at the origin.
 Here the vanishing order (which is preserved by the profile equation \eqref{eqt:dynamic_rescaling}) of a profile $\Omega(X)$ is defined as the smallest integer $k$ such that $\partial_X^k\Omega(0)\neq 0$.
 Secondly, the critical value $a_c$ as the transition point of the sign of $\gamma$ also depends on the vanishing order of the profile.
 As reported in \cite{lushnikov2021collapse}, in the non-degenerate case, a critical value $a_c\approx 0.689$ was numerically found to separate focusing self-similar blowups ($\gamma>0$) from expanding ones ($\gamma<0$).
-However, in the degenerate case with e.g. vanishing order $k=3$, we have identified two critical values $a_{c,1}\approx0.233$ and $a_{c,2}\approx0.751$ such that $\gamma>0$ for $a\in(0,a_{c,1})\cup(a_{c,2},+\infty)$ while $\gamma < 0$ for $a\in(a_{c,1},a_{c,2})$.
-Moreover, the limiting self-similar profile starts to be compactly supported when $a$ increasingly passes through $a_{c,1}$ and then transitions from a stable one to an unstable one when $a$ increases through $a_{c,2}$.
+However, in the degenerate case, for example with vanishing order $k=3$, we have identified two critical values $a_{c,1}\approx0.233$ and $a_{c,2}\approx0.751$ such that $\gamma>0$ for $a\in(0,a_{c,1})\cup(a_{c,2},+\infty)$ while $\gamma < 0$ for $a\in(a_{c,1},a_{c,2})$.
+Moreover, the limiting self-similar profile starts to be compactly supported when $a$ increases past $a_{c,1}$ and then transitions from a stable one to an unstable one when $a$ increases through $a_{c,2}$.
 Detailed numerical results supporting these observations are presented in Section \ref{sec:a_gt_0}.